Akuli/jou/doc/imports.md

     field: int
     def method(self) -> None:
         ...

+global kinda_ok_variable: int

+@public
+global many_people_consider_this_bad: int
 ```

 Class fields and methods are always public.
 This means that if you have an instance of a class,
 you can simply call any method defined in the class.
 If you don't like this, please create an issue on GitHub to discuss it.

+Many people dislike global variables, especially when they are accessed in multiple files.
+That said, Jou lets you mark a global variable as `@public` and import it into another file,
+because sometimes that is the best solution.

 ## Conflicting Names